nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add property n/NAME t/PROPERTY_TYPE a/ADDRESS p/POSTAL_CODE d/DEADLINE [r/REMARKS] [cn/CLIENT_NAME] [cc/CLIENT_CONTACT_NUMBER] [ce/CLIENT_EMAIL] [ca/CLIENT_ASKING_PRICE] [tags/TAGS_SEPARATED_BY_COMMAS]​`

 Description:
+* Each property has a unique pair of address and postal code.
+  * No two properties with the exact same address and postal code can exist in the app at the same time.
 * There can be multiple tags but different tags should be separated with a comma. <br> e.g. `tags/TAGS_SEPARATED_BY_COMMAS` can be used as `tags/Freehold`, `tags/Freehold, 5 bedrooms`, `tags/Freehold, 5 bedrooms, Near MRT` etc.

 Examples: